weizhenye/Danmaku/README.md

 Tips:
 * With DOM engine, you may want to change line spacing by set `line-height` to each comment, a better way is set `line-height` to the container.
-* With canvas engine, line height is `1.2` by default, you can set it with `canvasStyle.font`.
+* With canvas engine, line height is `1.2` by default, you can set it with `style.font`.
-* `canvasStyle.font` uses the same syntax as the [CSS font](https://developer.mozilla.org/en-US/docs/Web/CSS/font) specifier.
+* With canvas engine, `style.font` uses the same syntax as the [CSS font](https://developer.mozilla.org/en-US/docs/Web/CSS/font) specifier.
 However you can only use `px`, `%`, `em`, `rem` units, I'm sure you don't need others.
 * There is a hitbox for each comment, which height is determined by its line height.
-When `canvasStyle.textBaseline` is `top` or `hanging`, the baseline is set to top of the hitbox; when it's `middle`, baseline is middle of the hitbox; otherwise baseline is bottom of the hitbox.
-So if you set `canvasStyle.textBaseline` to `alphabetic` or `hanging`, the comment's head or foot may out of the hitbox and be invisible.
+With canvas engine, when `style.textBaseline` is `top` or `hanging`, the baseline is set to top of the hitbox; when it's `middle`, baseline is middle of the hitbox; otherwise baseline is bottom of the hitbox.
+So if you set `style.textBaseline` to `alphabetic` or `hanging`, the comment's head or foot may out of the hitbox and be invisible.
-* [`canvasStyle.filter`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter) is supported in Chrome 52 and Firefox 49.
+* With canvas engine, [`style.filter`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter) is supported in Chrome 52 and Firefox 49.

 ### Resize